- restrooms with accessible toilets

 For more information or to enquire about using the pavilion, contact the Sport and Recreation team via ASSIST on 03 9209 6777 or email firstname.lastname@example.org

 Alma Park playground

 The junior playground features a two story castle with slide, speaker tubes and crawl tunnel and a collection of hand carved wooden animals by artist James Cattlell including a kangaroo, wombat and potteroo.

-The picnic area has a free BBQ's and features two and three meter picnic table sets.
-The longer tables allow for parties and group gatherings, for more information and permit enquires visit the weddings and functions in parks page.
+The picnic area has a free BBQ and features two and three meter picnic table sets.
+The longer tables allow for parties and group gatherings, for more information and permit enquires visit the outdoor weddings and celebration page.